Manage your budget

 - Life assurance

-- Household outgoings such as heating, electricity, telephone or broadband fees.
+- Household outgoings such as heating, electricity, telephone and broadband fees

-You should also record spending such as your weekly grocery shopping, going out and other household expenses.
-This will help you see what you are spending your money on each month.
+Recording your outgoings helps you see what you are spending your money on each month.
 Perhaps there are areas where you could cut back to help you save for anything unexpected.
-Continue to use the Budget Planner to help you keep track of your finances.

-Check where the following are located in your home:
+- Mains shut off: Check where the heating, water and electrical shutoffs are located in your home.

 It is important to keep your home in good repair and condition.
 If there is something that needs done make sure that you get a suitably qualified person to do the work.